Supervisor/supervisor/README.txt

   backups will be deleted when supervisord restarts.
-The stdout_logfile value can contain Python string expressions that will evaluated against a dictionary that contains the keys "process_num", "program_name" and "group_name".
+The stdout_logfile value can contain Python string expressions that will evaluated against a dictionary that contains the keys "process_num", "program_name", "group_name", and "here" (the directory of the supervisord config file).
 Default: AUTO.
 (New in 3.0, replaces 2.0's "logfile")

   'stdout_logfile_maxbytes' -- The maximum number of bytes that may be consumed by stdout_logfile before it is rotated (suffix multipliers